liudong-chen/liudong-chen.github.io/_pages/about.md

 Latest News
 ======
+**May.
+2025**: I'm so excited to start the summer internship at ISO-NE; I will work on the coordinated transaction scheduling between regional markets.

 **Oct.
 2024**: Our work about [peak shaving](https://arxiv.org/abs/2501.02792) has been accepted to be presented at the 2025 Grid Science Winter School and Conference at Los Alamos National Lab (LANL), and I am so excited to receive the travel funding from LANL.